-Oil and natural gas reserves: 268.3 billion barrels (2015 est.); 8.235 trillion cubic meters (2014 est.)
+Oil and natural gas reserves: 269 billion barrels (2016 est.); 8.489 trillion cubic meters (2016 est.)

-External Debt: \$166.1 billion (2014 est.)
+External Debt: \$200.9 billion (December 2016 est.)

-Foreign Exchange and Gold Reserves: ~\$660.1 billion (December 2015 est.)
+Foreign Exchange and Gold Reserves: ~\$553.7 billion (December 2016 est.)

-Sources: CRS using State Department, Esri, and Google Maps data (all 2013), CIA, The World Factbook, estimates (January 2016), and Saudi government budget data (December 2015).
+Sources: CRS using State Department, Esri, and Google Maps data (all 2013), CIA, The World Factbook, estimates (February 2017), and Saudi government budget data (December 2016) and General Organization for Statistics.

-The United States has provided logistical and intelligence support to the Yemen operation, and U.S.origin weaponry features prominently in Saudi military operations.
-This has drawn new attention to congressionally reviewed arms sales to the kingdom.
+U.S. support to the kingdom's operations in Yemen and Saudi use of U.S.-origin weaponry has drawn new attention to congressionally reviewed arms sales.
 In late 2015, some Members of Congress scrutinized a proposed U.S. sale of thousands of guided air-to-ground munitions to Saudi Arabia in the context of concerns about the Saudi military's conduct in Yemen.
-Proposed legislation in the House and Senate would place a series of conditions on future sales of air-to-ground munitions to Saudi Arabia (S.J.Res.
+In the 115th Congress, S.J.Res.
+40 would require the Trump Administration to provide a detailed briefing and make certifications regarding Saudi civilian protection measures, the flow of humanitarian goods to Yemen, and Saudi counterterrorism efforts prior to the transfer of any air-to-ground munitions to Saudi Arabia.
+Legislation proposed in the House and Senate during the 114th Congress would have placed similar conditions on sales of air-to-ground munitions to the kingdom (S.J.Res.
 32 and H.J.Res.
 90).
-Similar scrutiny has been applied to a proposed sale of tanks and related equipment to the kingdom since the Administration formally notified Congress of the proposal in August 2016.
-Joint resolutions of disapproval pending in the House and Senate (S.J.Res.
-39) would prohibit the proposed sale.
+Scrutiny also was applied to a proposed sale of tanks and related equipment in August 2016: joint resolutions of disapproval in the House and Senate (H.J.Res.
+98 and S.J.Res.
+39) would have prohibited the proposed sale, but were not adopted.

 Inside the kingdom, arrests of Islamic State (IS) supporters have continued since 2014, as Islamic State affiliates have claimed responsibility for a series of deadly attacks against Saudi security forces and members of the kingdom's Shia minority across the country (see "The Islamic State's Campaign against the Kingdom" below).
-A U.S. State Department travel warning issued in July 2016 followed an attempted IS-claimed suicide bombing against the U.S. Consulate General in Jeddah.
-It states that "terrorist groups, some affiliated with ISIL or Al-Qaida in the Arabian Peninsula (AQAP), have targeted both Saudi and Western interests," and judges that "continuing violence in neighboring countries such as Yemen has a high potential to spill over into Saudi Arabia."
+A U.S. State Department travel warning issued in March 2017 notes that Saudi authorities counted 34 terrorist attacks in 2016, including an attempted IS-claimed suicide bombing against the U.S. Consulate General in Jeddah.
+It warns that "terrorist groups, including ISIS and its affiliates, have targeted both Saudi and Western government interests" and notes that "violence in Yemen has spilled over into Saudi Arabia on a number of occasions."
 Saudi leaders and their IS adversaries have reiterated their hostility toward each other since late 2015, with Saudi leaders proposing new transnational counterterrorism cooperation and IS leaders re-declaring war against the royal family, condemning official Saudi clerics, and urging attacks inside the kingdom.